-Purchase of service and general operating grants are recorded as revenue when the service is provided.
+Government grants and general operating grants are recorded as revenue when the service is provided.

-Government grants (including COVID subsidies) are recognized as revenue on a systematic basis over the periods in which the YMCA recognizes as expenses the related costs for which the grants are intended to compensate, or the performance obligations associated with the grants have been fulfilled.
+Government grants are recognized as revenue on a systematic basis over the periods in which the YMCA recognizes as expenses the related costs for which the grants are intended to compensate, or the performance obligations associated with the grants have been fulfilled.